andrew-jacobs/w65c265sxb-hacker/README.md

 socket) will light up when one of the reprogrammable banks is enabled.
 If both LEDs are off then the WDC firmware bank is enabled.

-Reprogramming the ROM must be done very carefully.
-If you erase the WDC ROM image in bank 3 then your will not be able to use the WDC TIDE tools to recover your system.
+The WDC boot ROM is part of W65C265 processor so it can not be erased (but it can be disabled).
+The mask ROM tests for the character sequence 'WDC' at various locations in memory and will execute code following the string if found.
+If you are developing a flash ROM image the only add the 'WDC' string when you are sure the ROM functions properly (or you will have to remove the flash ROM to erase it).

 ## UART Connections

 The hacking tool uses the ACIA to communicate with your PC and download new ROM images.
 You will need a USB Serial adapter (like one of the cheap PL2303 modules with jumper wires sold on eBay) to establish a connection.
 You must connect the TXD, RXD and GND lines between the SXB and the USB adapter.
-In addition you must place a jumper wire between RTS and CTS on the ACIA connector.

 You also need a terminal program like AlphaCom or Tera Term on your PC that supports XMODEM file transfers.
 Configure it to work at 19200 baud, 8 data